Pass 4 — Code generation¶

 definition, so every reference resolves within the same TU.
 The

-handling) stays generic in the runtime crate.
+EOF handling, mode-stack maintenance) stays generic in the runtime.

 The buf argument is a byte view in every backend except